isabelmsft/k8s-ha-master-starlab/README.k8s.testbed.design.md

   - Should an additional HA master be necessary on an occupied server, add the option `-s {msetnumber}`, where `msetnumber` would be 2 if this is the 2nd master set running on `{k8s-server-name}`.
 Make sure that [`ansible/k8s-ubuntu`](../k8s-ubuntu) is updated accordingly. `msetnumber` is 1 by default.

-6. Join Kubernetes-enabled SONiC DUT to cluster (kube_join function to be written)
+6. Join Kubernetes-enabled SONiC DUT to cluster (kube_join function to be written).

 The setup above meets Kubernetes Minimum Requirements to setup a High Available cluster.
 The Minimum Requirements are as follows:
 - 2 GB or more of RAM per machine